 The effects of iodine (131I)-cG250 have been evaluated in experimental models.
 At the time of submission of the application for orphan designation, clinical trials were ongoing.

 Iodine (131I)-cG250 had not been marketed anywhere worldwide for renal cell carcinoma, at the time of submission.
 Orphan drug status had been granted by the United States Food and Drug Administration (FDA) 131I-labelled cG250 monoclonal antibodies to treat renal cell carcinoma.

-According to Regulation (EC) No 141/2000 of 16 December 1999, the Committee for Orphan Medicinal Products (COMP) adopted on 23 January 2002 a positive opinion recommending the grant of the above mentioned designation.
+In accordance with Regulation (EC) No 141/2000 of 16 December 1999, the COMP adopted a positive opinion on 23 January 2002 recommending the granting of this designation.

 |Name||Language||First published||Last updated|

 |EU/3/02/095: Public summary of positive opinion of iodine (131I) chimeric IgG monoclonal antibody cG250 for the treatment of renal cell carcinoma||(English only)||06/01/2003||18/06/2014|

 |Active substance||Iodine (131I) chimeric IgG monoclonal antibody cG250|

 |Disease/condition||Treatment of renal cell carcinoma|

 Review of designation